 Who gets diabetes insipidus?

 Diabetes insipidus is a rare disease, affecting about 1 in 25,000 Australians.
-It can begin at any age, and affects males and females equally.
+It can begin at any age, and affects men and women equally.
 Central diabetes insipidus is the most common form of the condition.

-Diabetes insipidus symptoms can be similar to other conditions (including type 1 and type 2 diabetes) so a doctor may perform several tests to diagnose the problem.
+Diabetes insipidus symptoms can be similar to other conditions (including type 1 and type 2 diabetes) so a doctor may recommend several tests to diagnose the problem.

 This may involve: